kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/scheduling.md

     1. `cron` expression that runs the task at the top of every hour, registered under the trigger identity `my-hourly-job`

+!!! warning "Cron source is required"

+    `@ScheduleWithCron` must get its expression either from `value()` or from `config()`.
+    If neither is set, compilation fails with `Quartz @ScheduleWithCron on '...' has no cron source.`

 #### Configuration { #configuration-6 }

 Parameters can be passed through configuration; the configuration has priority over annotation values.
-As with the native scheduler, the `config` path is arbitrary and by convention is nested under the `scheduling` section (as in the [example project](https://github.com/kora-projects/kora-examples), `scheduling.jobs.quartz`):
+As with the `JDK` scheduler, the `config` path is arbitrary and by convention is nested under the `scheduling` section (as in the [example project](https://github.com/kora-projects/kora-examples), `scheduling.jobs.quartz`):

 ===! ":fontawesome-brands-java: `Java`"